jimhigson/oboe.js-dissertation/main/main.md

 project a single file is much more convenient than the multi-file raw source.
-If they are not using a similar build process on their site, a single file is also faster to transfer to their users, mostly because the http overhead is of constant size per resource.
+If they are not using a similar build process on their site, a single file is also faster to transfer to their users, mostly because the HTTP overhead is of constant size per resource.

 Javascript files are interpreted in series by the browser so load-time dependencies must precede dependants.
 If several valid Javascript files